gistspace/SpatialThinkLab/content/authors/admin/_index.md

 The SpatialThink Lab is a research lab studying various aspects of spatial thinking and cognition with a particular focus on spatial modelling, usability, cartography, and geovisualization.
 We employ novel visualizations such as tactile maps and virtual reality.

 We have particular expertise in geospatial pedagogy and offer both university and short tailored GIS and other geospatial courses.

+The lab is lead by Dr Mairead de Roiste an Associate Professor at Te Herenga Waka Victoria University of Wellington and is based in Aotearoa New Zealand.

 Current students are studying design guidelines for tactile maps for blind and low vision users, supporting decision making using virtual reality in ecosystem service modelling, and using virtual reality to weave identity.
 Former students have looked at noise modelling for early childhood centres and schools, parking impacts on commuting at both home and work, and capturing neighbourhood boundaries.